Jay Clayton (attorney): Nomination and confirmation

-On January 4, 2017, President-elect Donald Trump announced his intention to nominate Clayton to be SEC Chairman, and he was nominated on Inauguration Day, January 20, 2017.
-Clayton's nomination was endorsed by Manhattan District Attorney Cyrus Vance Jr. U.S. Senator Catherine Cortez Masto, a Democrat representing Nevada, expressed concern that Clayton represented Swedish firm TeliaSonera in a proposed venture that would combine Russian telecommunications companies MegaFon and Altimo.
+On January 4, 2017, President-elect Donald Trump announced his intention to nominate Clayton to be SEC chairman, and he was nominated on Inauguration Day, January 20, 2017.
+Clayton's nomination was endorsed by Manhattan district attorney Cyrus Vance Jr. U.S. senator Catherine Cortez Masto, a Democrat representing Nevada, expressed concern that Clayton represented Swedish firm TeliaSonera in a proposed venture that would combine Russian telecommunications companies MegaFon and Altimo.
 Clayton was not thought to have any ties to the Russian companies.
 On April 4, 2017, the Senate Banking Committee voted 15–8 to send Clayton's nomination to the full Senate, with three Democrats voting in favor of Clayton.

-On May 2, 2017, the U.S. Senate voted 61–37 to confirm Clayton as Chairman of the SEC.
+On May 2, 2017, the U.S. Senate voted 61–37 to confirm Clayton as chairman of the SEC.
 Votes cast in favor of Clayton's confirmation included nine Democrats and one Independent alongside 51 Republican votes.
-On May 4, 2017, Clayton was sworn in, marking the official beginning of his role as Chairman.
+On May 4, 2017, Clayton was sworn in, marking the official beginning of his role as chairman.

 Tenure

-In connection with the nomination of Clayton in January, President Trump said in a statement that "[w]e need to undo many regulations which have stifled investment in American businesses, and restore oversight of the financial industry in a way that does not harm American workers."
-Upon Clayton's swearing-in, the SEC consisted of Clayton; Michael Piwowar, who was serving as acting Chairman; and Kara Stein.
+In connection with the nomination of Clayton in January, President Trump said in a statement that "we need to undo many regulations which have stifled investment in American businesses, and restore oversight of the financial industry in a way that does not harm American workers."
+Upon Clayton's swearing-in, the SEC consisted of Clayton; Michael Piwowar, who was serving as acting chairman; and Kara Stein.
 Subsequently, Hester Peirce and Robert J. Jackson Jr. joined the commission.
-In 2018, Piwowar and Stein stepped down, and Elad Roisman and Allison Lee joined the Commission in 2018 and 2019 respectively.
+In 2018, Piwowar and Stein stepped down, and Elad Roisman and Allison Lee joined the commission in 2018 and 2019 respectively.

 Clayton has expressed concern about the decline in the number of U.S. public companies and also has been outspoken on securities law issues related to distributed ledger technology, cryptocurrencies and initial coin offerings.
 Some predicted that he will look to encourage initial public offerings (IPOs) of companies and streamline the capital formation process by reducing the regulatory framework that applies to public companies in the United States.

-Under Clayton's tenure as chairman of the SEC, the SEC charged the fewest number of insider trading cases since the Reagan administration.
+Several high-profile prosecutions occurred during Clayton's tenure, including against then-representative Chris Collins in 2018, and Senator Richard Burr and the Eastman Kodak Company in 2020.
+By 2019, the number of insider trading cases had increased, with enforcement decreasing to its lowest level since 1985, though the commission ordered record financial penalties that year and the following year.

 In November 2020, Clayton stated his intention to resign at the end of the year, although his term would expire at the end of June 2021, Clayton resigned on December 23, 2020.
-One of his final actions and on his last day at the SEC before resigning was to sue Ripple Labs challenging the legality of trading cryptocurrency XRP as an unregistered security.
+One of his final actions at the SEC before resigning was to sue Ripple Labs challenging the legality of trading cryptocurrency XRP as an unregistered security, which the company called "a parting shot".